 The complete application package (this solicitation, including links to required forms) is available on Grants.gov and on the OVW website.
-Applicants wishing to request a paper copy of these materials should contact 202-307-6026 or ovw.consolyouth@usdoj.gov.
+Applicants wishing to request a paper copy of these materials should contact 202-307-6026 or overset/202-307-6026 or <a href="https://overset/202-

 Pre-Application Information Session: OVW will post a pre-recorded Pre-Application Information Session on its website.
 Listening to this session is optional and not a requirement to be eligible to apply.
-The session is tentatively scheduled to be available by February 9, 20201 on the OVW website.
+The session is tentatively scheduled to be available by February 9, 2021 on the OVW website.
 The session will be captioned in English and Spanish.
-Interested applicants needing additional language assistance should contact this program at ovw.consolyouth@usdoj.gov or at 202-514-0390 as soon as possible, but no later than February 9, 20201.
+Interested applicants needing additional language assistance should contact this program at ovw.consolyouth@usdoj.gov or at 202-514-0390as soon as possible, but no later than February 9, 2021.